Inmarsat

-Inmarsat is a British satellite telecommunications company, offering global mobile services.
-It provides telephone and data services to users worldwide, via portable or mobile terminals which communicate with ground stations through fifteen geostationary telecommunications satellites.
+Inmarsat is a British satellite telecommunications company, offering mobile services to most of the globe.
+It provides telephone and data services via portable or mobile terminals which communicate with ground stations through fifteen geostationary telecommunications satellites.

 Inmarsat's network provides communications services to a range of governments, aid agencies, media outlets and businesses (especially in the shipping, airline and mining industries) with a need to communicate in remote regions or where there is no reliable terrestrial network.
 The company was listed on the London Stock Exchange until it was acquired by Connect Bidco, a consortium consisting of Apax Partners, Warburg Pincus, the CPP Investment Board and the Ontario Teachers' Pension Plan, in December 2019.

-On 8 November 2021, Inmarsat's owners and Viasat announced the purchase of Inmarsat by Viasat.
+In November 2021, Inmarsat's owners and Viasat announced the purchase of Inmarsat by Viasat.
 The acquisition was completed in May 2023.

 History

 Origins

 The present company originates from the International Maritime Satellite Organization (INMARSAT), a non-profit intergovernmental organisation established in 1979 at the behest of the International Maritime Organization (IMO)—the United Nations maritime body—and pursuant to the Convention on the International Maritime Satellite Organization, signed by 28 countries in 1976.
 The organisation was created to establish and operate a satellite communications network for the maritime community.

 In coordination with the International Civil Aviation Organization in the 1980s, the convention governing INMARSAT was amended to include improvements to aeronautical communications, notably for public safety.
 The member states owned varying shares of the operational business.
-The main offices were originally located in the Euston Tower, Euston Road, London.
+The main offices were originally located at Euston Tower, Euston Road, London.